igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 were done sequentially.
 (Think green threads with a huge context switch cost with lots of deadlocks and race conditions.) [^4]

-Furthermore, our brain excercises something Dr. Meyer of the University of Michigan calls "adaptive executive control" where our brain assigns priorities to the tasks we are performing in parallel.[^3] For instance, when driving and talking in cell phone, our brain assigns a higher priority to responding to our
+Furthermore, our brain exercises something Dr. Meyer of the University of Michigan calls "adaptive executive control" where our brain assigns priorities to the tasks we are performing in parallel.[^3] For instance, when driving and talking in cell phone, our brain assigns a higher priority to responding to our